Gerardus Mercator: Duisburg, 1552–1594

 The peaceful town of Duisburg, untroubled by political and religious unrest, was the perfect place for the flowering of his talent.
 Mercator quickly established himself as a man of standing in the town: an intellectual of note, a publisher of maps, and a maker of instruments and globes.
 Mercator never accepted the privileges and voting rights of a burgher for they came with military responsibilities which conflicted with his pacifist and neutral stance.
-Nevertheless, he was on good terms with the wealthier citizens and a close friend of Walter Ghim, the twelve-times mayor and Mercator's future biographer.
+Nevertheless, he was on good terms with the wealthier citizens and a close friend of Walter Ghim, the twelve-time mayor and Mercator's future biographer.

 Mercator was welcomed by Duke Wilhelm who appointed him as court cosmographer.
 There is no precise definition of this term other than that it certainly comprehends the disciplines of geography and astronomy but at that time it would also include astrology and chronology (as a history of the world from the creation).
-All of these were among Mercator's accomplishments but his patron's first call on his services was as a mundane surveyor of the disputed boundary between the Duke's territory of the County of Mark and the Duchy of Westphalia.
+All of these were among Mercator's accomplishments but his patron's first call on his services was a mundane survey of the disputed boundary between the Duke's territory of the County of Mark and the Duchy of Westphalia.